Knowledge sharing

 Leaders who launch new, revenue-generating ideas are the ones who think differently and/or surround themselves with others who do.
 The key to better ideas is disrupting your current thinking.
 Here are 6 tactics leaders use to spark good ideas and the 3 things they avoid.

 Innovation isn’t just about coming up with a brilliant idea.
-It’s about developing a tangible roadmap to measurable results.
-Align's 4 I’s of Strategic Innovation process provides a structured pathway out of endless conversations and a feeling of stuck frustration.
-The architecture for innovation is a proven process that includes stakeholder insights, creative ideas, incremental steps toward implementation, and tangible results that make an impact!
+It’s about implementing a carefully developed roadmap to generate measurable results.
+Align's 4 I’s of Strategic Innovation process provides structure for innovation with a repeatable process your team can learn.

 Don't avoid a big opportunity just because you don't know where to start.
 There's a 5 step process for defining the right problem - the one worth solving.
 Whether you’re focused on a social mission or business growth agenda, spend time on the right challenges - ones that can create more value for customers and stakeholders.